microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### Jumping by zoom factor delta

-A custom map control with a `ScrollingView` in its control template jumps immediately (no animation) the zoom factor by special values when processing the Ctrl+Minus and Ctrl+Plus keystrokes.
+A custom map control with a `ScrollView` in its control template jumps immediately (no animation) the zoom factor by special values when processing the Ctrl+Minus and Ctrl+Plus keystrokes.

-*`ScrollingView` (new)*
+*`ScrollView` (new)*

 ```csharp
 protected override void OnKeyUp(KeyRoutedEventArgs e)